MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 ### Set the maximum size of a user's OneDrive that can download automatically
 <a name="DiskSpaceCheckThresholdMB"> </a>

-This setting is used in conjunction with SilentAccountConfig.
+This setting is used in conjunction with [Silently sign in users to the OneDrive sync client with their Windows credentials](use-group-policy.md#SilentAccountConfig) on devices that don't have OneDrive Files On-Demand enabled.
 Any user who has a OneDrive that's larger than the specified threshold (in MB) will be prompted to choose the folders they would like to sync before the OneDrive sync client (OneDrive.exe) downloads the files.

 In the **Options** box, click **Show** to enter the tenant ID and the maximum size in MB (from 0 to 4294967295).
 The default value is 500.